 The offer of the Park includes: rental of office space (including the possibility of renting office hours), workshops, exhibition halls - conference, as well as training, counselling, legal advice.
+Park also provides virtual office.
 The park offers a fully developed investment areas that are included in the sub-zone area of the Suwałki Special Economic Zone in Elk.
 The Park Business Incubator and Technology Incubator.
 Preferences in the selection of companies carrying out their activities in the Science and Technology Park in Elk are directed to companies operating in sectors that offer innovative and technologically advanced products or services.